-Support for medical students
+Support for medical and veterinary students

-A new student who starts a standard medical course in October 2019 is treated for four years as any other new student, charged the University fee of £9,250 and eligible for the same package of support as other students, including a fee loan and a maintenance loan.
+A new student who starts a standard medical or veterinary course in October 2019 is treated for four years as any other new student, charged the University fee of £9,250 and eligible for the same package of support as other students, including a fee loan and a maintenance loan.

-In the final two years of the medical course students become eligible for a means-tested NHS Bursary, and the NHS also meets the cost of fees on a non-means tested basis.
+In the final two years of the medical only course students become eligible for a means-tested NHS Bursary, and the NHS also meets the cost of fees on a non-means tested basis.
 Students cease to be eligible for all other forms of government support, with the exception of a reduced rate non means-tested maintenance loan.
 In addition, an NHS Grant is available to English and Welsh students.

 *EU students commencing their studies in 2019 should note that the latest NHS tuition fee support arrangements are described here.